Surgical Tech Training: What to Expect on the Road to the OR

 3. Surgical tech labs

 Just sitting at your desk studying doesn’t truly prepare you for the intensity of working the surgical suite.
 That why surgical tech training includes extensive labs that accompany your courses.
 These labs help you practice what you’ve learned while also preparing you for externships.
-At Rasmussen College, you’ll complete the following labs alongside corresponding lecture time:
+At Rasmussen University, you’ll complete the following labs alongside corresponding lecture time:

 - Human Anatomy and Physiology I & II